...that would be me, right?

 My favorite school days were library days.

-I must have been 4th, maybe 5th grade, when I became attached to books; a bookworm, if you will.
+I must have been 4th, maybe 5th grade, when I became attached to books.
 Life for me was all about Ramona and Beezus, Henry and Ribsy, The Boxcar Children—also known as Henry, Jessie, Violet, and Benny—and of course I can't leave out Margaret from Are You There God, It's Me Margaret.

 I didn't know it then but through the love of books, I became the woman I am today—the girl least likely—to become a writer.